autotelik/datashift_journey/README.md

 The view is added to a content_for block called :datashift_journey_state_jumper so you can add this somewhere in your layout.

-To pull in some default styling add following to your 'application.css.scss'
+To pull in some default styling add following to your `application.css.scss`

 `@import 'datashift_journey/partials/state_jumper_toolbar';`